 Focus on your unique selling point.
 What will they miss out on if they go to another hotel?
 Maybe it’s free WiFi.
 If you have more of a resort style hotel then maybe it’s the number of activities you provide for families.
 Either way, you need to get them excited for the time they could be staying with you and create a sense of FOMO if they go somewhere else.

 It’s important that you collect as much information as possible when you ask prospective guests questions on forms they fill out on your website.
 Find out how many people they’re travelling with.
 Ask them about the nature of the stay.
 Is it business or vacation?
-All this information will allow you to send more targeted emails that can reinforce a booking in the future.
+This proactive email approach empowers you to us this information to send more targeted emails that can reinforce a booking in the future.

 Email is a great way to send reminders for events or holidays as well.
 Many families like to get away for holidays, even if it’s just a long weekend.
 Remember to send these types of emails well in advance so you can make sure they have the room options they’re looking for.
 Incentivize these by providing holiday or event rates.
 If they’ve stayed with you before you can add exclusivity into the mix by labelling it as “a special rate for our loyal guests”.